epfl-herus/demod/docs/source/quickstart/quickstart.rst

     sim.logger.plot()
     # plots all the data in column
     sim.logger.plot_column()
-    # Gets array of the data, can be used for your own purpose
+    # Gets array of the data, this can be used for your own post-processing
     elec_cons = sim.logger.get('get_power_demand')